 By the completion of this course, you will have:

-- developed an understanding of principles of effective communicative language teaching
+- developed an understanding of the role of grammar in second language instruction

 Who Should Take this Class?